gitleaks/gitleaks-action/README.md

 ## Questions

 ### Do I need a license key?
 If you are scanning repos that belong to [an organization account](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations), you will need to obtain a license key.
-You can obtain a [free "Trial" license key](https://gitleaks.io/products.html) for scanning unlimite repos for up to 2 weeks.
+You can obtain a [free "Trial" license key](https://gitleaks.io/products.html) for scanning unlimited repos for up to 2 weeks.
 Scanning repos after the trial license has expired requires a paid license.

 If you are scanning repos that belong to [a personal account](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts), then no license key is required.